Deltares/D-FAST_Bank_Erosion/docs/usermanual/userman.md

     SDSfile10      = SDSfiles\SDS-q1500
     PDischarge10   =   0.0014

-Figure 2.1	Example of a definition file for WAQBANK
+Figure 2.1	Example of a definition file for D-FAST Bank Erosion

 ## Banklines <BankLines.exe> :
 determines the representative bank lines within the area of interest (for background information see chapter 3).